Wildboar-Software/directory/apps/meerkat-docs/docs/demo.md

 These search rules are defined at the bottom of the ASN.1 module at the [bottom of this page](#ocala-search-rules).

+Finally, the top-level entry, `O=UN` is meant to represent United Nations.
+When the demo DIT is created, it has no entries under it.
+It's primary purpose is to serve as a Non-Specific Subordinate Reference (NSSR) within one or more (currently, manually established) Non-Specific Hierarchical Operational Bindingds (NHOBs).

 ## Quipu DSA

 Quipu DSA, the X.500 directory in the